Denmark, Kingdom of

 - Providing basic medical service for all military personnel

-The centres for Aviation and Naval Medicine are part of two of the infirmaries.
+The centers for Aviation and Naval Medicine are part of two of the infirmaries.

-Medical Personal – Reservists in support of the DAFHS
+Medical Personal – Reservists in support of the DDMC

-The Danish Armed Forces Health Services (DAFHS) depends on the support of military medical reservists in order to:
+The Danish Defence Medical Command (DDMC) depends on the support of military medical reservists in order to:

 - Sustain international missions with medical personal.

-- Provide medical specialists in support of the DAFHS.
+- Provide medical specialists in support of the DDMC.